dvirtz/modern-cpp/10_regex/regex.md

 ---

-## lazy quntifiers
+## lazy quantifiers

-adding `?` to a quatifier makes it match as little as possible
+adding `?` to a quantifier makes it match as little as possible

 ```cpp [3,6]
 ///hide